bretton/minio-sampler/README.md

 You can now create a bucket and explore settings.

-### Grafana Dashboard
+### Grafana

-The Grafana web interface is available via nginx reverse proxy at `http://ACCESSIP:3000` for the IP address set in ACCESSIP variable of `config.ini`.
+The Grafana web interface is available via nginx reverse proxy at `http://ACCESSIP:13000`.

+Login with username `admin` and password `sampler`.

+### Prometheus

+The Prometheus web interface is available via nginx reverse proxy at `http://ACCESSIP:19090` and no credentials.

+### Alertmanager

+The Alertmanager web interface is available via nginx reverse proxy at `http://ACCESSIP:19093` and no credentials.

+### Consul

+The Consul web interface is available nginx reverse proxy at `http://ACCESSIP:18500` and no credentials.

+### Nomad

+The Nomad web interface is available nginx reverse proxy at `http://ACCESSIP:14646` and no credentials.

+### Traefik

+The Traefik web interface is available nginx reverse proxy at `http://ACCESSIP:19002` and no credentials.

+## Applications

+### Nextcloud

+There is a Nextcloud instance available at `https://ACCESSIP:104343`.

+The admin username is `sampler` and password `sampler123`.